odow/SDDP.jl/docs/src/guides/add_a_custom_cut.md

-# Add a custom cut
+# How to add a custom cut

 Sometimes you may want to add a set of cuts to the value function that you have computed outside of SDDP.jl.
 The easiest way to achieve this is via the